Toulon: Transport

-Toulon is served by the Gare de Toulon railway station, offering suburban services to Marseille (1 train every 15 minutes during peak hours), regional services to Nice, and high speed connections to Paris, Strasburg, Luxemburg and Brussels.
-A daily night intercity train is also connecting the city to Nice, Marseille and Paris.
+Toulon is served by the Gare de Toulon railway station, offering suburban services to Marseille (1 train every 15 minutes during peak hours), regional services to Nice, and high speed connections to Paris, Strasburg, Luxembourg and Brussels.
+A daily night train also connects the city to Nice, Marseille and Paris.

 The port of Toulon is the main port of departures for ferries to Corsica.

 The nearest airport is the regional Toulon-Hyères Airport.
 The proximity of Marseille-Provence Airport located at 80 kms of the city, serving international destinations in Europe, Africa, Middle East, North America and Asia and linked to the city-center by direct trains daily offers a good international connectivity to the city.

 The A50 autoroute connects Toulon to Marseille, the A57 autoroute runs from Toulon to Le Luc, where it connects to the A8 autoroute.

-The local public transport service, Réseau Mistral de Toulon, operates 60 bus routes and 3 sea shuttle lines and is used by 30 million passengers annually.
+The local public transport service, Réseau Mistral de Toulon, operates 60 bus routes and three sea shuttle lines and is used by 30 million passengers annually.